-CSB's safety recommendations have been adopted by a high percentage of recipients, just over 66% at the end of FY 2011.
-CSB recommendations that have been implemented which substantially enhance safety include those previously discussed related to the unsafe practice of gas blows, and OSHA NEP's related to the combustible dust study and the BP Texas City investigation.
+At the end of FY 2011 the CSB closed just over 66% of the recommendations issued, for an overall adoption rate of 62% when adjusted for recommendations classified as "No Longer Applicable" or "Reconsidered/ Superceeded".
+CSB recommendations that have been implemented, which substantially enhance safety include those previously discussed related to the unsafe practice of gas blows, and OSHA enforcement NEP's related to combustible dust and refinery safety.
 Other significant recommendations that have been implemented include:

-- Modifying NFPA standard to ensure inherently safer purging of gas lines to the outside in industrial and commercial establishments; - Accelerating Valero Corporation's replacement of chlorine with inherently safer hypochlorite biocide for process water at all its refineries; - Persuading the City of Daytona Beach to establish a comprehensive health and safety program for its public employees that is at least as effective as relevant OSHA standards; - Modifying the API industry standard for temporary structures to ensure that they are located away from high-risk processes in refineries, and also ensuring that non-essential employees are not permitted to enter high-risk areas during start-ups; - Obtaining changes in required training for propane technicians and in the State of West Virginia, thus helping to prevent serious propane incidents; - Triggering a wholesale modernization of the NYC Fire Code, which was a patchwork of sections, some a century old; and, - Enhancing the process safety component of engineering education required for accreditation of university programs.
+- Modifying the NFPA fuel gas code to ensure inherently safer purging of gas lines to the outdoors at industrial and commercial establishments; - Accelerating Valero Corporation's replacement of chlorine with inherently safer hypochlorite biocide for process water at all its refineries; - Persuading the City of Daytona Beach to establish a comprehensive health and safety program for its public employees that is at least as effective as relevant OSHA standards; - Modifying the American Petroleum Institute(API) industry standard for temporary structures to ensure that they are located away from high-risk processes in refineries, and also ensuring that nonessential employees are not permitted to enter high-risk areas during start-ups; - Obtaining changes in required training for propane technicians and in the State of West Virginia, thus helping to prevent serious propane incidents;

+- Triggering a wholesale modernization of the NYC Fire Code, which was a patchwork of sections, some a century old; and, - Enhancing the process safety component of engineering education required for accreditation of university programs.

-In addition to securing implementation of specific recommendations CSB furthers safety by broadly disseminating its findings.
-The CSB's investigation reports and related videos are used extensively in the US and around the world, especially in countries where there is a significant chemical and energy industry presence.
-There is considerable interest in Europe in the work of the CSB, and discussions among the European Union member countries about forming a European chemical incident investigation agency, modeled after the CSB.
+In addition to promoting the implementation of specific recommendations, the CSB furthers safety by broadly disseminating its investigative findings.
+The CSB's investigation reports and related videos are used extensively in the U.S. and around the world, especially in countries where there is a significant chemical and energy industry presence.
+There is considerable interest from Europe in both the current and past work of the CSB, and discussion among the European Union member countries about forming a European chemical incident investigation agency, modeled after the CSB.
 When CSB board members or staff make presentations at industry conferences or meetings, they are invariably told by the attendees about the high quality of the reports and safety videos.
+To measure and confirm this anecdotal feedback, the CSB is designing a survey to measure the impact of its reports and safety videos.

-CSB safety videos are used in corporate training and seminars across the US.
-The CSB continues to receive positive feedback from health and safety executives and a multitude of other stakeholders such as unions and emergency responders:
+CSB safety videos are used in corporate training and seminars across the U.S. The CSB continues to receive positive feedback from health and safety executives and a multitude of other stakeholders such as unions and emergency responders:

-There was not a sound in the room during the video or my presentation.
-Several [attendees] came up to me afterwards and commented on how the video really helped them to understand what happened.

-That [CSB] training video spoke directly to an activity we regulate.
-They did a good job of tying the sequence of tragic events together, and the animation really makes it come alive.

-These are the most informative and pertinent videos our shop has seen.
+- There was not a sound in the room during the video or my presentation.
+Several [attendees] came up to me afterwards and commented on how the video really helped them to understand what happened. - That [CSB] training video spoke directly to an activity we regulate.
+They did a good job of tying the sequence of tragic events together, and the animation really makes it come alive. - These are the most informative and pertinent videos our shop has seen.
 The CSB videos use high quality graphics simulations and excellent commentary that really help management, operators, and maintenance personnel think about how their specific decisions and work activities can cause or prevent these tragedies.